bartandrews/infinite_cylinder/README.rst

 **phi_flow** is a program that smoothly varies the external flux through the cylinder.
 This is used to identify a topological phase and calculate the Chern number.

 **Ly_flow** is a program that varies the circumference length of the cylinder.
-It is used to calculate topological entropy and CFT edge counting.
+This is used to calculate topological entropy and CFT edge counting.

 **V_flow** is a program that varies the NN interaction strength potential, as defined in the model Hamiltonian.
 This is used to characterize phase transitions e.g. metal to FCI.